sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: In Theory - Paramterizing Symmetric Functions in Taylor Series
+  - name: I. In Theory - Paramterizing Symmetric Functions in Taylor Series
-  - name: Engineering a Network with Permutation Symmetry
+  - name: II.
+Engineering a Network with Permutation Symmetry

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.